andrewn/live-tracks/README.md

 # Installing

 The code is written in javascript and runs in nodejs.
-For ease of running under Heroku a Procfile is included.
-So, for best results you want to have npm and bundler installed.
+For ease of running under Heroku a Procfile is included so you'll need foreman to run it.
+The Gemfile and package.json will have everything you need.

     $ bundle install
     $ npm install
     $ foreman start

 To just run either the `tracks` or `artworks` process only, set the ONLY environment variable when you call foreman:

     $ ONLY=artworks foreman start

+ # Deploying to Heroku

+ Since this project has a Gemfile and package.json, Heroku wrongly assumes it's a Ruby project.
+To get around this, create the app with the nodejs buildpack:

+    $ heroku create -s cedar --buildpack https://github.com/heroku/heroku-buildpack-nodejs

+Or, if you've already created the app, add this config var:

+    $ heroku config:add BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs